ATD-GT

 About the X-2

 The X-2 is an experimental aircraft developed by Japan’s Agency for Defense Equipment to demonstrate advanced technologies applicable to next-generation stealth fighters.
 With Mitsubishi Heavy Industries as the prime contractor and the cooperation of 220 domestic companies, including Fuji Heavy Industries and IHI, it successfully completed its maiden flight on April 22, 2016, from Nagoya Prefectural Airport.Before the “X-2” designation was announced, the official name was Advanced Technological Demonstrator-X (ATD-X).
 However, the nickname “Shinshin” (meaning “Mount Fuji”), which was used internally during the early stages of the project, has become widely popular among the media and aviation enthusiasts.Incidentally, the Komaki South Plant of Mitsubishi Heavy Industries’ Nagoya Aerospace Systems Works (formerly Nagoya Aircraft Works), where ground tests are being conducted, is the very facility that once produced the Zero fighter.
-This fact makes the Shinshin—the first “Hinomaru stealth aircraft”—feel particularly special.
+This fact makes the Shin-Shin—the first “Hinomaru stealth aircraft”—feel particularly special.

-An article published in the magazine "Aviation Fan"
+Article published in the magazine "Aviation Fan"